 In order to establish premises liability, a pedestrian needs to prove that:

-- The defendant occupied, owned, or controlled the property where the accident took place
+- The defendant occupied, owned, or controlled the property

 - The defendant was negligent in relation to property maintenance